 - Ask your doctor for a prescription for a 90-day supply of your medication.

-- You can also complete the Prescription Drug Mail Order Form on the Health Trust website under the HT Claim Forms tab of the Brochures and Forms section, and mail the completed form to Express Scripts with your prescriptions.
+- Or, you can complete the Prescription Drug Mail Order Form on the Health Trust website and mail the completed form to IngenioRx with your prescriptions.